Council is working hard to promote inclusion for our Lesbian, Gay, Bisexual, Transgender, Intersex and Queer (LGBTIQ) communities.

 Feel The Love 2019

 Each year Council recognises and celebrates the month of Mardi Gras through our fabulous Mardi Gras Reception in February, Feel the Love.
 Council also proudly opens the month of Mardi Gras by raising Rainbow Flags, street flags and banners throughout the Inner West local area.
-2019 marks the seventh annual Feel the Love Reception and is organised in partnership with the Inner West Council LGBTIQ Working Group.
-Feel the Love 2019 will be hosted by Barbra Blacksheep and is themed Fierce, Fabulous, Free.
+2019 marked the seventh annual Feel the Love Reception and was organised in partnership with the Inner West Council LGBTIQ Working Group.
+Feel the Love 2019 was hosted by Barbra Blacksheep and themed Fierce, Fabulous, Free.

-This year's event will showcase the fierce and fabulous community members that are giving our community the freedom to be who they are.
+This year's event showcased the fierce and fabulous community members that are giving our community the freedom to be themselves.

 Mardi Gras Official Flag Raising Ceremony

-An official Rainbow Flag Raising ceremony will be held to mark the start of the Mardi Gras celebrations.
+An official Rainbow Flag Raising ceremony was held to mark the start of the Mardi Gras celebrations at the Lackey Street Piazza at Summer Hill.

-The Crossing is available to be 'chalked in' by children, families and community members with messages of love and support.
+The Piazza is home to the Summer Hill Rainbow Crossing and was 'chalked in' by children, families and community members with messages of love and support.

-The Rainbow flags will be flown throughout the Mardi Gras celebrations from the Piazza and several civic buildings throughout the Inner West area.
+The Rainbow flags were flown throughout the Mardi Gras celebrations from the Piazza and several civic buildings throughout the Inner West area.

 Rainbow Roundtable 2017